 The Benefit Period for Hospice Covered Services is a continuous six (6) month period that begins when a Hospice Plan of Treatment is approved by Blue Cross of Idaho (BCI).
 The Participant may apply to BCI for an extension of the Hospice Benefit Period.

 II.
 Deductible

 A. Individual

+An individual Participant's Deductible consists of eligible expenses paid per Benefit Period.
 The Individual Deductible is shown in the Benefits Outline.

 B. Family